-Logical Reasoning includes puzzles which need basic common sense + practice of variety of questions.
-Indeed, puzzles can be too random at times but there are some standard types of LR question types which are seen more often than others.
-Most important among them are the LR sets involving arrangement of data in a tabular structure.
-The important question types in LR include problems related to Directions, Blood Relation, Decision Making, Series, Coding – Decoding, Visual Reasoning, Cubes etc.
+Logical Reasoning includes puzzles that need basic common sense + practice of a variety of questions.
+Indeed, puzzles can be too random at times but there are some standard types of LR question types that are seen more often than others.
+Most important among them are the LR sets involving the arrangement of data in a tabular structure.
+The important question types in LR include problems related to Directions, Blood Relation, Decision Making, Series, Coding-Decoding, Visual Reasoning, Cubes, etc.

 One doesn’t need revision in Logical Reasoning but surely needs enough practice.
 There are two stages of preparation:

 ♦ A student starts getting Logical Reasoning questions correct.